Other Pages On:

 Public Transportation:

 Public transportation is any form of transportation that has fixed routes and is available to the public.
 The term usually includes government-run bus systems, as well as city-wide and regional train systems.
-It is debatable whether the term applies to private bus systems such as Greyhound, airlines, or national rail systems like Amtrak.
+It is debatable whether the term applies to private bus systems such as Greyhound, airlines, or national rail systems like Amtrak, but I usually would use the term to also apply to these systems.

 I am a huge advocate of public transportation.
 Public transportation has many benefits: